sidecartridge/sidecart-site-dev-docs/acsi2stm-atari-st/troubleshooting.md

 If you have a GEMDRIVE unit that is not found in EmuTOS or TOS 2.0x, you must ensure that the **GEMDRIVE.PRG** driver is executed at boot time.
 This driver is included firmware package of the project in the **tools** folder of the [release package](https://github.com/retro16/acsi2stm/releases/tag/5.00).

+## ACSI units not found in EmuTOS

+By default the only ACSI unit available in EmuTOS is the leftmost slot labeled SD0 (C: / L:).
+Place the microSD with a valid ACSI image in this slot.

 [Previous: External LED](/acsi2stm-atari-st/external-led){: .btn .mr-4 }